akto-api-security/flask-middleware/README.md

 ### Steps to add flask middleware

 1. Copy and paste the middleware.py file in your project directory.
+Add `confluent_kafka` to your requirements.txt file
 2. In your application, where you are initializing flask app, import the middleware.py file and add the following line of code.
 ```python
 from middleware import setup_middleware